 We were standing in line at the grocery store.
 He was so thrilled at all the new cereal flavors that had come out in the year or two of him being basically homeless or in jail.

 He quietly said, with that far away, introspective look he gets in his eyes, “I wish ‘certain people’ would fight for me.
 They act like I shouldn’t have a job”.

 My mother- heart sank.

 As I watched this 36-year-old man trying to make sense of this un-make-sensible disease; I was sad.
 How could I explain to this newly detoxed brain, with raw emotion scourging back to life into places that he wasn't ready to handle - that no one trusted him?
 That people hate putting their reputation on the line when statistically, responsible behavior in recovery, is a non-linear maze of disappointment.

 In his mind, he had done so much for others, for many years and now felt abandoned, in a sense.

 I felt for him.
 To have so much hope and the momentum of getting back to center but then constantly be told you might fail, like a certain recovery model preaches; must be daunting.

 Rehab is a huge deal to him.
 He’s NOT a revolving rehab-ber, so this was a giant accomplishment to his independent, resourceful lifestyle.

 Get off the drugs, ✔go to jail,✔ go to rehab. ✔

-“You’re still not good enough” or even “You are 100% useless” as one text on his phone said.
+“You’re still not good enough” basically, as one text inferred

 I sigh.
 This was his journey.